apollographql/apollo-client/.changeset/early-days-stare.md

 Adds support for a `skipToken` sentinel that can be used as `options` in `useSuspenseQuery` and `useBackgroundQuery` to skip execution of a query.
 This works identically to the `skip` option but is more type-safe and as such, becomes the recommended way to skip query execution.
 As such, the `skip` option has been deprecated in favor of `skipToken`.

+We are considering the removal of the `skip` option from `useSuspenseQuery` and `useBackgroundQuery` in the next major.
+We are releasing with it now to make migration from `useQuery` easier and make `skipToken` more discoverable.

 ```ts
 import { skipToken } from '@apollo/client';